NextSDS Logo

 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 If it is suspected that fumes are still present, the rescuer should wear an appropriate mask or self-contained breathing apparatus.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
 It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.
 Get medical attention.
 If necessary, call a poison center or physician.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

 Symptoms: May cause respiratory irritation.
-Adverse symptoms may include respiratory tract irritation, coughing, reduced fetal weight, increase in fetal deaths, skeletal malformations.
+Adverse symptoms may include the following: respiratory tract irritation, coughing, reduced fetal weight, increase in fetal deaths, skeletal malformations.

 Skin contact